brianjonesbrianjones/capstone-aws/README.md

 Deploy the containerized application to an ec2 provisioned by CloudFormation.

 1. Copy and fix the indentation of the template to a new [file](IAC/infrastructure.yaml) in the repository.
-2. Add SSH access to SecurityIngressIngress
+2. Add SSH access to SecurityGroupIngress

 ``` yaml
 - IpProtocol: tcp